sch3fr/StudyDump/README.md

 Kinda getting lost with the tutorial I liked so much before.
 Dude skipped ahead so much I have no Idea what's going on.
 ## 20-AUG-21
 Geting back to JTDI, though I made no progress so far.
+## 21-AUG-21
+feeling like smashing my head against the wall. absolutely no progress.
+Stuck on all fronts :(